 - White wine enhances the sauce with a bright, acidic sweetness.
 If you don’t have white wine, lemon juice makes a great substitute.

-How to make garlic butter shrimp:
+How to make garlic butter shrimp pasta

 - Melt 2 tablespoons of butter in a large skillet over medium-high heat.